limanshun10/CNNnlp/README.md

 * **Example2**

 	```
-	./main.py -predict="You just make me so sad and I have to leave you ."\
+	python main.py -predict="You just make me so sad and I have to leave you ."\
 	          -snapshot="./snapshot/2017-02-11_15-50-53/snapshot_steps1500.pt"
 	```
 	You will get: